m1nce/wrmodel/README.md

 Conclusion from Baseline:

 After running our model, we had an accuracy of about 0.68.
 This means that our model is getting there, but definitely still has some work to do.
 We think that the our model isn’t necessarily the best but also not the worst.
 We believe that having small leads by getting the first dragon or herald, and in gold, experience, and/or creep score have some indication on predicting a teams’ outcome but these leads may not be decisive factors in determining the final result.
-Crucial game-changing events like obtaining the Baron, securing the Dragon Soul, or winning significant teamfights typically occur later in the game.
-Therefore, while our model captures some aspects of early game dynamics, it may not fully account for the more impactful events that happen later on into the game.
+Crucial game-changing events like obtaining the Baron, securing the Dragon Soul, or winning significant team fights typically occur later in the game.
+Therefore, while our model captures some aspects of early game dynamics, it may not fully account for the more impactful events that happen later on in the game.

 # Final Model

-For our final model, we decided to remove all of the data that only ascertains to the first 10 minutes of the game as it is too early to tell what the outcome of the game will be at this point.
+For our final model, we decided to remove all the data that pertains only to the first 10 minutes of the game, as it is too early to predict the outcome of the game at that point.

 In its place, we used data that would contain aggregates on what happened throughout the entire game, rather than just a small segment of it.
 We decided to use: